RakhithJK/dbeaver-cloudbeaver-wiki/CloudBeaver-localization.md

 ![1](https://user-images.githubusercontent.com/51405061/128645751-a4671c5d-d644-4e2b-84a8-ae9e9cc169a5.png)

-2. Open [Fork](https://git-fork.com/) (you can use another application) and clone the forked repository https://github.com/.../cloudbeaver to local system.
-This and next screenshots  are from Fork application.
-They can differ depending on your application.
+2. Open [Fork](https://git-fork.com/) and clone the forked repository https://github.com/.../cloudbeaver to local system.
+This and next screenshots are taken from Fork.
+You can use another application.

 ![3](https://user-images.githubusercontent.com/51405061/128645747-5d9ebd7b-1a3f-4357-adf0-01b2b82a6299.png)